MariamReda25/Graduation_Project/C++Applications/READme.md

   ![image](https://github.com/user-attachments/assets/906ee357-1c49-4402-b6d3-e28a239be89f)

-## - Raspberry pi to ESP32
+## - Vehicle-to-vehicle

-  - This Application is designed to send an alert message to ESP32 which exists in main vehicle using UART2 by serial port (/dev/ttyAMA2) in Raspberry pi to inform driver about road damage which detected by AI Model by displaying alert message on LCD then ESP32 send this message to another ESP32 which exist in another vehicle using ESP-NOW (simulate Vehicle-to-vehicle communication) to inform nearby drivers about this damage.
+  - Those Applications are designed to send an alert message to ESP32 which exists in main vehicle using UART2 by serial port (/dev/ttyAMA2) in Raspberry pi to inform driver about road damage which detected by AI Model by displaying alert message on LCD then ESP32 send this message to another ESP32 which exist in another vehicle using ESP-NOW (simulate Vehicle-to-vehicle communication) to inform nearby drivers about this damage.